 Anxiety amplifies your heart rate and breathing, focusing your body’s blood flow to the brain, as it is where you most need it.
 This physical reaction is getting you ready to face a dangerous situation.
-If it gets too extreme, however, you may begin to feel nauseous and dizzy.
+If it gets too extreme, however, you may begin to feel nauseous and have dizziness fear.

 There are means to decrease the risk of developing anxiety disorders.
 Keep in mind that anxious feelings are a common factor of everyday life, and having them does not constantly imply that one has a mental illness.

-You can take the following strategies to help manage moderately anxious feelings:
+You can also consider taking the following strategies to help manage moderately anxious feelings:

 - Before using herbal remedies or prescription medications, consult with your doctor or pharmacist for any substances that may worsen anxiety symptoms.

 - Avoid or minimize your intake of tea, cola, chocolate, or caffeine.